NDarayut/Password-Generator/README.md

 5. Click the "Copy" button to copy the generated password to the clipboard.
 6. Paste the copied password wherever necessary.
 ## Window Application
-User can run the application in their machine with the executable program provided in [dist folder]()
+If user does not want to install the code and dependencies mentioned above, they can run the application in their machine locally with the executable program provided in [dist folder](https://github.com/NDarayut/Password-Generator/tree/organized-file/dist).
 ## Demo

 ![Demo](https://github.com/user-attachments/assets/db67047f-a869-47ac-8997-fa72c0f67b5e)